petrockpeev/RLSA_Chrome_Extension/README.md

 - Enable Developer mode (top right).
 - Click Load unpacked and select the project folder ("Javascript").

+REQUIRES HF TOKEN!!
+Contact my email for the HF Token: reiishigane@gmail.com

-Your extension is now installed and ready to use.
+Your extension is now installed and should be ready to use.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>